 Your local authority should include a contact number with the results letter.
 You can call this if you want further information or advice from your local NHS.

 Many parents have found the tips on the Change4Life website useful in helping them make small lifestyle changes to keep their child in the healthy weight range.

-You can also find out what clubs, activities and fun events are happening in your local area.
+You can also find out what clubs, activities and fun events there are in your local area.

-If your child is overweight, our advice for parents of overweight children can help you decide what steps to take and tell you what help is available.
+If your child's overweight, our advice for parents of overweight children can help you decide what steps to take and tell you what help's available.